ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab07.md

 5. Change into your CS 16 directory, create a lab09 directory and change into it.

 <h2>Step 2: Writing the Programs</h2>
-This lab will have you create FIVE (5) programs: anagram.cpp, choose.cpp, histogram.cpp, palindrome.cpp, and split.cpp.
+This lab will have you create FIVE (5) programs: anagram.cpp, choose.cpp, histogram.cpp, and palindrome.cpp.
 You must follow the instructions carefully.
 It is not enough to pass the submit.cs check as the instructor and the TAs *will* be checking your submitted program files.

 NOTE: IF AN ASSIGNMENT BELOW ASKS YOU TO IMPLEMENT A CERTAIN APPROACH (e.g. you must use vectors somewhere, or dynamic arrays somewhere else), YOU **MUST** FOLLOW THOSE INSTRUCTIONS VERY CAREFULLY!!!